 El Risco located in the town of Famara.
 Surrounded by the marvellous “Risco de Famara Cliff”.
 This is one of the wildest beaches on the island due to its difficult access.
 The reddish cliff, white sand and turquoise water compose fantastic scenery.
 Although, one of the best areas for paragliding or hang gliding.
 It is also one of the richest areas in the waters.

 La Graciosa: This island is framed within the Marine Reserve of the Chinijo Archipelago.
-With 70.700 hectares it is the largest marine reserve in Europe and an area of exceptcional landscape value.
+With 70.700 hectares it is the largest marine reserve in Europe and an area of exceptional landscape value.
 This reserve is confined within the corporation of Teguise and Haría and is formed by the islets of La Graciosa, Alegranza, Montaña Clara, Roque del Este, Roque del Oeste or also called Roque del Infierno and the cliffs of Famara.
 We feel desire for its golden beaches caressed by turquoise seas, and its placid houses laid out on its sandy ochre canvas.
 This special island is for sensitive travellers, who know how to enjoy nature, silence, beauty, as well as sun and solitary beaches.
-La Playa Francesa, is perhaps the most pleasant of the south coast.
+La Playa Francesa is perhaps the most pleasant of the south coast.
 Isolated, with a beautiful rural area with clear water, of narrow width and separated by a natural stone dam.

-Located in Las Palmas de Gran Canaria, Maspalomas Beach, is simply beautiful and needs to be seen to be believed!
+Located in Las Palmas de Gran Canaria, Maspalomas Beach is simply beautiful and needs to be seen to be believed!
 Fine white sand and wind-sculpted dunes set against the blue sea are truly an amazing sight.
 You’ll find that it is divided into four areas: the first perfect for families and kids, the second and the fourth are nudist zones and the third is popular with the gay community.
 Furthermore, just a few metres from it, there is the Maspalomas Natural Dune Reserve, made up of three eco-systems: Palms, Dunes and Pond.
 The whole area is an enormous, exceptionally valuable natural space.
-Nexto to, La playa del Inglés, claim to being one of the most famous beaches in Europe.
+Next to La Playa del Inglés, claim to be one of the most famous beaches in Europe.
 Thanks to Gran Canarias mild climate and the ‘feel good factor’ visitors find here, it is extremely popular throughout the year and it’s also the busiest tourist destination in the whole of Spain.
 This fun-and-sun beach offers all sorts of leisure and sports activities including jet-skiing, sailing, windsurfing, water-skiing and many more.
 And the third beach next to them is Playa de las Meloneras.
 It is a popular choice for those seeking tranquillity, as it does not get overcrowded.
 It has its own spacious beach and some of the classiest bars and restaurants in the region.

 Las Canteras, one of the biggest urban beaches in the world.
 Protected by its fine sand and rocky reef of volcanic origin and refreshed by trade winds the best part of the year, it is conserved a natural space of big ecologic value, with a typical subtropical fauna.
 In the protected water lives a multitude of marine species and rocks that provide the food for the birds native to the island and also for those that migrate.
 And it has a characteristic attribute, what locals know as “La Barra”, a long rock formation spreading not far from the sand.
 A singular line of volcanic rock that protects a large chunk of the beach from the tides, and which turns our bay in the best place this side of the globe where to swim and walk practically on the water in days of low tide.

 And finally, we go to Tenerife.
-Médano Beach, white sandy beach has played host to the world windsurfing championships and offers good facilities for sunbathing and other beach holiday activities.
+Médano Beach, the white sandy beach has played host to the world windsurfing championships and offers good facilities for sunbathing and other beach holiday activities.
 It is one of the largest beaches on Tenerife.
 In its environment highlights a protected area of 166 hectares known as the Red Mountain -(“Montaña Roja”), a volcanic crater of reddish sand partly corrupted by sea erosion, with a landmass half and half submerged.
 This reserve is one of the best examples of inorganic sand habitat Tenerife.